Skip to content

 Problem statement

-The client used data analytics to sell their services: showing potential buyers where risks were rising, which programmes to run, how much they'd save.
+The client used data analytics to win business: showing potential buyers where risks were rising, which programmes would help, how much they'd save.
 The data was strong.
-But the sales team couldn't explain it, and the data team didn't know what the sales team needed to say.
+The problem was that the sales team couldn't explain it and the data team didn't know what the sales team needed to say.
 They were rarely in the same meeting.
 The tool they were pitching with was a static deck.

 My role